babarth15/simple_linear_regression/README.md

 ### References

-References used were Introduction to Statistical Learning and StatQuest
+Introduction to Statistical Learning and StatQuest